matrix-org/matrix-spec-proposals/proposals/MSCXXXX Expiring Policy List Recommendations.md

 ## Potential issues

-It is also deemed perfectly acceptable that if an recommendation for a mute that was at time of sending going to be in effect for 5 minutes is only applied for 4 minutes because of the time it took to receive.
-This choice was made because it makes it so we avoid the issues mentioned earlier.
-Its expected that realistic lag times for recommendations to propagate is going to be measured in maximum of seconds so in the real world the effects are usually quite minimal under normal conditions.
+##### Effects of federation lag

+It is possible that the duration for which a policy is in effect can be reduced by the time taken to propogate the event to servers (and their clients) in the policy room, from the perspective of the client which sent it.
+In an exaggerated example, a policy with a recommendation to mute an entity sent at 12:00 with the intention to mute a participant for 15 minutes may take 1 minute to propogate to all of their moderation tooling.
+This could mean that the policy only in effect for 14 minutes.

+##### Temporal disagreement for tooling that works collaboratively

+It is possible that if two (or more) bots are responsible for enacting a policy list over a set of rooms that they can disagree about whether the expiry date of a policy has been reached.
+This can lead to them applying and reverting each other's actions in conflict until they agree.
+If this proves to be a serious concern we suggest that tools send an acknowledgement of expiry event with a relation to the policy to inform other tools that they are about to revert the effects of a policy.

 ## Alternatives

+##### DAG based expiry

-There have been alternatives considered that attempt to introduce the concept of a temporary ban into the DAG and these have been dismissed as completely insecure or easy to bypass.
-It is clear to the authors of this MSC that the current consensus in the parts of the matrix community that understand the mathematics of state resolution is that time and the DAG should be kept apart because its a very complicated problem to attempt to solve if we can even solve it.
+There have been alternatives considered that attempt to introduce the concept of a temporary ban directly into the DAG but these have been dismissed as completely insecure or easy to bypass.

-Going the direction of doing all this at the Policy application level means we avoid the complexities of dealing with time in the DAG and since this is done at the applying parties own temporal perspective we avoid all the issues of synchronisation of time and doing that in a way that we consider secure and decentralised.
+It is clear to the authors of this MSC that the current consensus in the parts of the community is that introducing dependents on time into the authorization DAG is a no-go.
+In either case this MSC deliberately avoids the complexities of dealing with servers having different temporal perspective.

 ## Security considerations

+As is mentioned previously we deliberately avoid trying to achieve a consensus on when a policy has expires.
-As is mentioned in multiple earlier sections this MSC tries its best to avoid the issues that normally comes with dealing with time by making it so this MSC hinges on that the party that applies a policy recommendation trusts their own perspective on what time it is.
-As long as you trust your own perspective this MSC is secure.
+By allowing the party that applies a policy recommendation to trust only their own perspective on what time it is we believe the MSC is secure.

 ## Unstable prefix